bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Next, the min-max function sets the minimum and maximum values expected for the sizes of rows and columns.

-Let\'s set the value for the grid auto rows to 150 pixels.
+Let&apos;s set the value for the grid auto rows to 150 pixels.

 The output is modified so that the minimum size of each row is 150 pixels.